 Recording Method of Display Data and Event Data

-• Types of Data to Be Acquired Select display data only, display data and event data, or event data only.
+- For the setting procedure, see section 6.1. - · Types of Data to Be Acquired - Select display data only, display data and event data, or event data only.

 Deciding the Data to Be Recorded